noahgift/cloud-data-analysis-at-scale/topics/cloud-service-model.md

 * [Demo:  A Tale of Three Websites](https://www.youtube.com/watch?v=acmuuHhrmSs)

+#### Instructions AWS S3 Website

+1. Follow [S3 Hosting Instructions here](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html), (as shown in screencast ["A Tale of Three Websites"](https://www.youtube.com/watch?v=acmuuHhrmSs))

+#### Instructions AWS Lambda Website

+1. Use AWS Cloud9 and "right click" to a new lambda function (as shown in screencast ["A Tale of Three Websites"](https://www.youtube.com/watch?v=acmuuHhrmSs))

+2. Paste the code below into the editor.

 The following example demonstrates the Python code necessary to build a Lambda function that returns HTML.

 ```python